ultimapanzer/konami-code/README.md

 # konami-code
-small "library" for implementing a Konami Code easter egg on your site
+small "library" for implementing a Konami Code easter egg on your site.
+"Enter" takes the place of "Start" in the original code.

 To run the demo, first clone the repo, then serve up the `demo/` dir and open your browser.